huiguangwang/huiguangwang.github.io/_posts/2025-4-13-course-3dvision_question3.md

 comments: True
 ---

-# Pixel Coordinate Estimation from 2D World Coordinates on a Plane Using a RGB-D Camera
+# Pixel Coordinate Estimation from 2D World Coordinates on a Plane Using an RGB-D Camera

 ## 📌 Problem Description